 If the administration is controlled by a pumping device, care must be taken to discontinue pumping action before the container runs dry or air embolism may result.

-Animal reproduction studies have not been conducted with potassium chloride injection.
-It is also not known whether potassium chloride injection can cause fetal harm when administered to a pregnant woman or can affect reproduction capacity.
-Potassium chloride injection should be given to a pregnant woman only if clearly needed.
+ï»¿Teratogenic Effects: ï»¿Pregnancy category C. Animal reproduction studies have not been conducted with potassium chloride.
+It is also not known whether potassium chloride can cause fetal harm when administered to a pregnant woman or can affect reproduction capacity.
+Potassium chloride should be given to a pregnant woman only if clearly needed.

-Reactions which may occur because of the potassium-containing solutions or the technique of administration include febrile response, infection at the site of injection, venous thrombosis or phlebitis extending from the site of injection or extravasation, hypervolemia, and hyperkalemia.
+Reactions which may occur because of the solution or the technique of adminstration include febrile response, infection at the site of injection, venous thrombosis or phlebitis extending from the site of injection, extravasation, hypervolemia, and hyperkalemia.

-To rapid infusion of hypertonic solutions may cause local pain and, rarely, vein irritation.
-Rate of administration should be adjusted according to tolerance.
+Too rapid infusion of hypertonic solutions may cause local pain and rarely, vein irritiation.
+Rate of adminstration should be adjusted according to tolerance.

 Reactions reported with the use of potassium-containing solutions include nausea, vomiting, abdominal pain and diarrhea.
 The signs and symptoms of potassium intoxication include paresthesias of the extremities, areflexia, muscular or respiratory paralysis, mental confusion, weakness, hypotension, cardiac arrhythmias, heart block, electrocardiographic abnormalities and cardiac arrest.
 Potassium deficits result in disruption of neuromuscular function, and intestinal ileus and dilatation.

-- Dextrose Injection USP, 10% or 25%, containing 10 units of crystalline insulin per 20 grams of dextrose administered intravenously, 300 to 500 mL per hour.
+1. Dextrose Injection USP, 10% or 25%, containing 10 units of crystalline insulin per 20 grams of dextrose administered intravenously, at a rate of 300 to 500 mL per hour.

-- Hemodialysis and peritoneal dialysis.
+3. Hemodialysis and pritoneal dialysis.
 The use of potassium-containing foods or medications must be eliminated.
 However, in cases of digitalization, too rapid a lowering of plasma potassium concentration can cause digitalis toxicity.

 Potassium Chloride Injection Concentrate Dosage and Administration